Learn how to Paint Wooden Christmas signs for Outdoors

 DIY Wood Signs : Snowman : The How-to

-First thing is priming. (assuming the surface is clean and smooth-if not dress that first) This is seriously a must no matter the paint you use.
+First thing is priming. (assuming the surface is clean and smooth-if not address that first) This is seriously a must no matter the paint you use.
 If you don’t, you risk the paint lookin odd in different areas or the oils and stain from the wood bleeding into your paint!
 (Especially that white!!).
-My favorite primer to use is Wise Owls Stain Blocking Primer since its able to be used indoors!
+My favorite primer to use is Dixie Belles BOSS since you can use it safely indoors!
 BUT it also does the job which is kind of unheard of when it comes to water based products.
+It comes in White and Clear.
+I used Clear for this project.

-I laid two coats (allowing a few hours between the two).
+I laid two coats (allowing 30 minutes between the two).
 Then after everything was dry I went on to draw out the outline!

 Later I ended up redrawing the snowman on cardboard cut to the same size as the class boards we would be using.
 Then I cut out the edge to serve as a template so each board would have the same beginnings of a snowman!